Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Abstract

 \section{Abstract}

 In this study, we investigate a locally rotationally symmetric (LRS) Bianchi type-I cosmological model in non-linear form of $f(Q)$ gravity with observational constraints.
 We solved the modified Einstein's field equations with a viscous fluid source and got a hyperbolic solution.
-First, we apply MCMC analysis to the cosmic chronometer (CC) and Pantheon datasets to place observational constraints on model parameters.
-Using approximated model parameters, we study the cosmological parameters, such as the Hubble parameter $H$, the deceleration parameter $q$, and the equation of state (EoS) parameter $\omega_{v}$ with the skewness parameter $\delta_{v}$ for the viscous fluid.
-In addition, we examined Om diagnostics and statefinder analysis to categorize dark energy models.
-We estimated the age of the current universe as $t_{0}\approx13.8$ Gyrs.
+First, we apply MCMC analysis to the cosmic chronometer (CC), Baryon Acoustic Oscillation (BAO) and Pantheon datasets to place observational constraints on the model parameters.
+Using constrained values of model parameters, we study the behavior of cosmological parameters, such as the Hubble parameter $H$, the deceleration parameter $q$, and the equation of state (EoS) parameter $\omega_{v}$ with the skewness parameter $\delta_{v}$ for the viscous fluid.
+In addition, we perform the Om diagnostics and statefinder analysis to categorize dark energy models.
+Also, we studied cosmographic series coefficients to explore the whole evolution of the derived universe model.
+We estimated the current age of the universe as $t_{0}\approx13.8$ Gyrs.
 We obtained a quintessential and ever-accelerating model with bulk viscosity fluid.